Chiang Mai jungle trekking

 Self hikes

 If you’d rather not go on an organised trek and prefer to explore by yourself, it is realistic to find your own way to some trail heads up the mountain.
-The easiest way is to catch a songthaew (shared taxi) up the mountain and get off at the first small chedi you see, where there is a road descending to the forest temple of Wat Phalat.
+The easiest way is to catch a Songthaew (shared taxi) up the mountain and get off at the first small chedi you see, where there is a road descending to the forest temple of Wat Phalat.
 Here you’ll find a 10-metre waterfall and trails descending each side of this to eventually meet up and emerge near the TV.
 You’ll then have to wander down to the university.

-A less-obvious trail goes further up to Wat Phra That Doi Suithep.
+A less-obvious trail goes further up to Wat Phra That Doi Suthep.
 If you’re really adventurous you can drive through the suburbs that abut the base and find plenty of trail heads up that are all popularly used, but overgrown in the rainy season and hidden under leaves in the dry season.
 Hire a guide for the day from one of the trekking companies to make it easy.

-Elephant riding
+Elephant Experience

-White water rafting
+White rafting and kayaking

 A unique way of seeing the jungle is from the water, although on the Mae Tang River you’re so busy riding the rough rapids you don’t have much time to admire the steep valley walls around you.
+However, the drive up here is an adventure, and you launch from the charming Thai riverside village of Sop Kai.
+Siam Rivers is the most safety-conscious outfitter, with safety being an absolute must on this particular river.

 Mountain biking